Field Fluctuations in a One-Dimensional Cavity with a Mobile Wall

 where

-It is possible to show that second-order terms in the coupling constant $D_{kj}$ do not give contribution to the quantities we are interested in, and thus we have not written them in \eqref{eq:8}.
-Eq. \eqref{eq:8} shows that the interacting ground state contains terms with one excitation of the wall and two excitations in the field (that we shall often call photons).
-This is analogous to what happens in the dynamical Casimir effect, where pairs of photons are emitted by an oscillating mirror (see \cite{Dodonov10} and references therein).
-However, the two situations are conceptually different: the motion of the mirror is driven by an external action in the dynamical Casimir effect, while in our case it follows from the dynamics induced by Hamiltonian \eqref{eq:3}.
-Another striking difference is that in the dynamical Casimir effect real photons are emitted, while, in our case, the field excitations are virtual photons.
+It is possible to show that second-order terms in the coupling constant $D_{kj}$, as well as the normalization factor of the state \eqref{eq:8}, do not contribute, at the order considered, to the quantities we are interested in.
+For this reason we have not written them in \eqref{eq:8}.
+Equation \eqref{eq:8} shows that the interacting ground state contains terms with one excitation of the wall and two excitations in the field (that we shall call photons).
+This is analogous to the dynamical Casimir effect, where pairs of photons are emitted by an oscillating mirror (see \cite{Dodonov10} and references therein).
+However, the two situations are conceptually different: in the dynamical Casimir effect the motion of the mirror is driven by an external action, while in our case it follows from the dynamics induced by Hamiltonian \eqref{eq:3}.
+Another striking difference is that in the dynamical Casimir effect real photons are emitted, while in our case the field excitations are virtual photons.

-We now discuss two main features of the field in the cavity with the mobile wall: the photon spectrum and the field energy density.
-We will show that the virtual photons in \eqref{eq:8} change both global and local field quantities such as the photon number and the energy density inside the cavity, with respect to the fixed wall case.
+We now discuss two main features of the field in the cavity with the mobile wall: the photon spectrum and the field energy density, and discuss how they change, at the second order in the wall-field interaction, with respect to the fixed wall case.
 In analogy with electromagnetic interactions, the energy density can be probed through the Casimir-Polder interaction with a polarizable body \cite{CPPP95}.

-Let us first consider the field-excitations spectrum due to the ``motion'' of the mirror, more specifically its zero-point position fluctuations.
-The average value of the ``photon'' number operator $N_m = a_m^\dagger a_m$ in the mode $m$ on the true ground state $\ket{g}$ given by \eqref{eq:8}, is
+Let us first consider the photon spectrum due to the motion of the mirror.
+The average value of the photon number operator $N_m = a_m^\dagger a_m$ of mode $m$ on the true ground state $\ket{g}$ given by \eqref{eq:8}, is

 Also, the average value of the mirror excitation number operator $N_\text{osc} = b^\dagger b$ is